janbarari/gradle-analytics-plugin/docs/index.md

 To understand the metrics and report that plugin provides, It is required to understand Gradle basics and how this build system works.<br /><a href="https://docs.gradle.org/current/userguide/what_is_gradle.html" target="_blank">https://docs.gradle.org/current/userguide/what_is_gradle.html</a>

+!!! warning "Important"

+    <strong>Support the project by <a href="https://janbarari.github.io/gradle-analytics-plugin/donation/" target="_blank">donation</a>, The first stage of donation expectation is $1500 and $0 donated till now.</strong>

 Below you can see the metrics provided by the plugin 👇

 ## Build Status